datacarpentry/python-socialsci/episodes/08-Pandas.md

 {: .language-python}

 > ## Exercise
 >
 > What happens if you forget to specify `sep='\t'` when reading a tab delimited dataset
 >
 > > ## Solution
 > >
 > > ~~~
 > > df_SN7577_oops = pd.read_csv("SN7577.tab")
 > > print(df_SN7577_oops.shape)
 > > print(df_SN7577_oops)
 > > ~~~
 > > {: .language-python}
 > >
-> > If you allow pandas to assume that your columns are seperated by commas (the default) and there aren't any, then each record will be treated as a single column.
+> > If you allow pandas to assume that your columns are separated by commas (the default) and there aren't any, then each record will be treated as a single column.
 So the shape is given as 1286 rows (correct) but only one column.
 > > When the contents is display the only column name is the complete first record.
 Notice the '\t' used to represent the tab characters in the output.
-This is the same format we used to specify the tab seperator when we correctly read in the file.
+This is the same format we used to specify the tab separator when we correctly read in the file.
 > >
 > >
 > {: .solution}
 {: .challenge}